mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 The first scenario you'll run is a single-agent scenario under Agent Collection.

 In the second scenario, you'll add an Nvidia Orin device to the mimik Service Mesh as an Agent Machine.
 You'll then create a new Agent Collection that includes the Agent Machine you created in the first scenario and the Nvidia Agent Machine.
-You’ll also make a distinctly named Agent Collection on the Coordinator Machine for this scenario.
+For this scenario, you’ll also make a distinctly named Agent Collection on the Coordinator Machine.

 In the third scenario, you'll add two more Agent Machines to the mimik Service Mesh and run all under another distinctly named Agent Collection.